GameDevRichtofen-G/Game-Firing-Setup-/README.md

 ```
 pip install pynput
 ```
-then we want to recieve mouse input so we use mouse lib inside of pynput :
+then we want to recieve mouse input.
+So we use mouse lib inside of pynput :
 ```python
 from pynput import mouse
 ```
-after than we make a listener in our gun class init function :
+after that we make a listener in our gun class init function :
 ```python
     def __init__(self, x, shape):
         super().__init__(x, shape)